-When you disagree with something, either you do it because you think your idea is better or you want to keep your ego intact.
+When you disagree with something or someone, either you do it because you think your idea is better, or you want to keep your ego intact.
 Let us ignore the latter and focus on the former where the intention is to let the best idea win.
 When a group of people sit down and try to resolve disagreements, many a time, it goes nowhere.
 Sometimes you get this strange feeling of things going around in a circle.
-This is due to whataboutery and shifting goal posts.
-You start with an objective, as the discussion progresses, statements lead to counter statements and at the end, no one knows what they are trying to resolve.
+This is due to whataboutery and shifting goalposts.
+You start with an objective; as the discussion progresses, statements lead to counter-arguments, and in the end, no one knows what they are trying to resolve.

-Irrespective of how rational and mature one is, when someone disagrees with something that one believes to be true, one tends to become defensive and shift goal post without truly being aware of it.
+Irrespective of how rational and mature one is, when someone disagrees with something that one believes to be true, one tends to become defensive and shift goal post without genuinely being aware of it.
 Writing things down makes one aware of this and helps in shepherding the discussion in the right direction.